Frequently asked questions about stricter passport checks

 In order to ensure that the applicant for a residence permit meets the requirement to have proven their identity and possess a valid passport, the verification must be carried out before the Swedish Migration Agency grants a residence permit.

 The requirement to show your passport in person does not apply to children under the age of five.
-It is sufficient for a legal guardian to show the child’s passport.
-However, if a child needs a residence permit card to enter Sweden, she/he must accompany her/his legal guardian to the embassy or consulate-general to be photographed for the card.
+It is sufficient for a parent/legal guardian to show the child’s passport.
+However, if a child needs a residence permit card to enter Sweden, she/he must accompany her/his parent/legal guardian to the embassy or consulate-general to be photographed for the card.

 Children who are moving to Sweden to live with a close relative may sometimes need to undergo an oral investigation at an embassy or consulate-general.
 If this needs to be done, the staff there will verify the passport and take photos and fingerprints in connection with that visit.